Explaining Fullbody workouts

 Comparing full body to isolation exercises

-Full body workouts consist of compound movements.
+Full body workouts are compound movements.
 Which work for many muscle groups at the same time.
 Muscles involved in the leg while doing the deadlift are :

 The Gluteus Maximus (Butt).